csr/wookieepedia-full-stack/README.md

 * Testing it with a real user: we should conduct an interview with a Star Wars fun to see what they think about the app and if they find it easy to use.
 * The pagination could be implemented on the backend side to help reduce the amount of data transfered.
 In this case the list of people and planets is quite small but bigger datasets may benefit from a pagination implemented on the backend, although that increases the number of requests the frontend needs to make (if the user decides to navigate to a different page).
 * Improve testing coverage by writing unit tests, integration tests and end-to-end tests.
+* Expose a `/status` or `/health` endpoint so that the platform solution (e.g. Kubernetes) knows when the application can be considered to be "ready".
+In the `/status` endpoint we would check if the `people_data` and `planets_data` JSON files are already available.
+If yes, we're good to go and the application is ready to start receiving requests.
+This is to avoid the state of the backend app being up but it still hasn't finished download the data from the backend.
+Kubernetes makes this easy to do.

 ## Got feedback?